In This Article

-In Ayurvedic Medicine the gut is the seat of the nervous system.
+In Ayurvedic Medicine, the gut is the seat of the nervous system.
 Stress will cause poor digestion way before symptoms of fatigue, anxiety, depression and others are experienced.

-In my book, Perfect Health For Kids, I wrote a chapter called, Colds Start in the Digestive System where I make the case that poor bowel function is incredibly common with kids and is a major cause of compromised immunity and adult digestive issues.
+In my book, Perfect Health For Kids, I wrote a chapter called, Colds Start in the Digestive System where I make the case that poor bowel function is incredibly common in kids and is a major cause of compromised immunity and adult digestive issues.
 Considering how many kids I see in my practice with poor bowel function I think it is safe to say that most adult eliminative and digestive issues start early in life when kids are forced to handle overwhelming amounts of emotional stress in their guts.